How to Propagate Fiddle Leaf Fig (Ficus lyrata) by 3 Easy Methods

 - Sever the stem just below the covered part with a sharp cutting tool like a sterlized knife or a sterilized pair of scissors.
 New shoots will sprout from the shortened stem of the mother plant.

-- Remove the polythene or plastic wrap and get ready to pot the rooted cutting in moist, loose, free-draining potting mix.
+- Remove the polythene or plastic wrap and get ready to pot the rooted cutting in its individual pot.

 - Select a 6 or 8 inches pot and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.

-- Place the rooted Fiddle Leaf Fig cutting in the previously made hole and lightly firm the soil around the base of the stem while taking care not to bury it too deep.
+- Place the rooted cutting in the previously made hole and lightly firm the soil around the base of the stem while taking care not to bury it too deep.

-- Water the soil thoroughly and place the set up in a well-lit, warm place until the new plant is well established after which you can begin routine care.
+- Wet the soil thoroughly and place the set up in a well-lit, warm place until the new plant is well established after which you can begin routine care.